High school e-cigarette use has jumped nearly 80%. Now, the FDA wants new regulations

 "The FDA needs to go further," Matthew L. Myers, president of the Campaign for Tobacco-Free Kids, said in a statement Friday.
 "There is nothing to prevent the number of vape shops from rapidly expanding and there is no solid evidence that vape shops do a good job of preventing illegal underage sales."

-The FDA has cracked down on vape shops in the past, issuing warnings and fines to more than 1,300 retailers for illegally selling vaping products to kids, following an undercover investigation this summer.
+The FDA has cracked down on vape shops in the past, issuing warnings and fines to more than 1,300 retailers for illegally selling vaping products to kids, after an undercover investigation this summer.

 Myers urged the FDA to ban all flavored vaping products whose impact on public health hasn't been scrutinized by the FDA "as the law requires ... rather than dealing with them after they have become popular with kids, as in the case of Juul."

-This 2017 decision has also been the subject of an ongoing lawsuit against the FDA and HHS, filed in March by health advocacy groups including the American Academy of Pediatrics and the Campaign for Tobacco-Free Kids.
+This decision has also been the subject of an ongoing lawsuit against the FDA and Health and Human Services, filed in March by health advocacy groups including the American Academy of Pediatrics and the Campaign for Tobacco-Free Kids.
 The lawsuit seeks to uphold the earlier requirement for pre-market approval.

 Under Gottlieb's latest proposal, the FDA's less-stringent approach would no longer apply to flavored products whose companies don't take these steps to avoid underage use.

-"We hope that within the next 90 days, manufacturers will choose to remove flavored [e-cigarette] products from stores where kids can access them and from online sites that do not have sufficiently robust age-verification procedures," Gottlieb said.
+"We hope that within the next 90 days, manufacturers will choose to remove flavored [e-cigarette] products from stores where kids can access them and from online sites that do not have sufficiently robust age-verification procedures," Gottlieb said in a statement.

+He told CNN, "If we don't see the youth use rates start to come down -- and come down sharply -- we'll be back here, because there is more that we can do."

 Menthol